cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 )
 ~~~~~~~~~~~

-The CBOR encoding (CBOR sequence) of the CBOR certificate is 136 bytes.
+The CBOR encoding (CBOR sequence) of the CBOR certificate is 138 bytes.

+TODO: The algorithm encoding is not correct

 ~~~~~~~~~~~
 014301F50D6B52464320746573742043411A2B0441801A2D5433004601234567